The trade union federation has warned doing so would not solve the struggling utility’s governance and debt problems.

 • Handing over the time consuming and demanding security portfolio to a dedicated and qualified loss control manager.

 “I do not agree with companies splitting up the security portfolio and contracting various players for various things.
 Managing this portfolio is a job that requires full time participation.
 This is exactly what D&K Management Consultants does for its clients.
 We provide the correct expertise in one unique portfolio designed around modern-day risk,” says Condon.
+Sexual harassment attorney San Francisco covers the cases of employment breaches.

 “We are in many ways a country at war with itself, and business is not spared any of the risks that a ‘war’ environment brings.
 Therefore, defending your company requires a modern day ‘warfare’ approach.
 Intelligence, logic, expertise and strategy have replaced uniforms, guns and electric fences to a large extent”, Condon says, as he smiles.